kaitj/nhp-dwiproc/docs/src/usage/analysis_levels/connectivity.md

 > [!NOTE]
 > - Tracts are only mapped if an inflated surface can be found!
-> - Non-lateralized tracts will need to be mapped twice, once for each hemisphere.
+> - Non-lateralized tracts need to manually mapped as there is no associated `hemi`
+> entity.